Tale of Petrified Witch of Kanawha County nearly forgotten

 Advertisement

-Map showing head of Witcher Creek
+Map showing head of Witcher Creek southeast of Charleston, West Virginia.

 As is fitting for a witch story, no one knows what became of her body.
 Some say it was stolen for a riverboat show.
 Others say ordered its burial.
-Some even say that tried to squelch the story in 1915 by announcing that there were no such things as witches.
+Some even declare that tried to squelch the story in 1915 by announcing that there were no such things as witches.

 Advertisement